microsoft/graphrag/docsite/posts/get_started.md

 - `GRAPHRAG_API_KEY` - API Key for executing the model, will fallback to `OPENAI_API_KEY` if one is not provided.
 - `GRAPHRAG_LLM_MODEL` - Model to use for Chat Completions.
+- `GRAPHRAG_LLM_MODEL_SUPPORTS_JSON` - This will signal to the indexing engine that you're using a model capable of JSON-mode output (e.g. gpt-4 or gpt-3.5-turbo).
+We *highly recommend* enabling this to avoid malformed JSON errors during indexing.
 - `GRAPHRAG_EMBEDDING_MODEL` - Model to use for Embeddings.
 - `GRAPHRAG_INPUT_TYPE` - Type of input data, can be `text` or `csv`.
 - `GRAPHRAG_API_BASE` - Base URL for the Azure OpenAI.
 Only required for Azure OpenAI users.